F1DNA/FlexFarmerAsAService/README.md

 Log rotation not rotating?

     In the config file, I added `su root syslog` as /var/log is owned by root:syslog in Ubuntu server.
 If you are using another distro, you should run `sudo logrotate -vf /etc/logrotate/d/flexfarmer`.
-If you get an error such as `error: skipping "/var/log/flexfarmer.log" because parent directory has insecure permissions (It's world writable or writable by group which is not "root") Set "su" directive in config file to tell logrotate which user/group should be used for rotation.`, then check owner of /var/log with `ls -l /var/log` and take note of the user and group from the output.
+If you get an error such as `error: skipping "/var/log/flexfarmer.log" because parent directory has insecure permissions (It's world writable or writable by group which is not "root")` Set "su" directive in config file to tell logrotate which user/group should be used for rotation.
+Then check owner of /var/log with `ls -l /var/log` and take note of the user and group from the output.
 Example:

     `drwxrwxr-x 11 root syslog 4.0K Aug  5 00:00 log`